-PTSD is an anxiety disorder caused by very frightening or distressing events.
-While some cases surface quickly after the stressful incident, others may take years or even decades to develop.
+Post-traumatic stress disorder (PTSD) is an anxiety disorder caused by very frightening or distressing events.
+While some cases surface quickly after the traumatic event, others may take years or even decades to develop.
 It is estimated that one in three serious traumas will result in PTSD.

 The sorts of events the can cause PTSD include:

 - violent assaults, such as sexual assault, mugging or robbery